zeid-hub/python-p4-v2-one-many-relationships/README.md

 ## Learning Goals

-- Use Flask-SQLAlchemy to join tables with one-to-one, one-to-many, and many-to-many relationships.
+- Use Flask-SQLAlchemy to join models with one-to-one and one-to-many relationships.

 ---